rgglez/music-keyboard/README.md

 # Musical Keyboard

-This is a program I wrote in 1992, when I was in senior high school.
+This is a program I wrote in Pascal (Turbo Pascal) in 1992, when I was in senior high school.

 It is inteded to play simple tunes out of the PC speaker, using the frequencies of the notes of a well tempered scale (rounded to the nearest integer value), and the duration specified in miliseconds.
 You can find the frequencies here: [Frequencies for equal-tempered scale, A4 = 440 Hz](https://pages.mtu.edu/~suits/notefreqs.html).
 Back in 1992, I had to figure out those frequencies from a Yamaha manual and the booklet of Fresh Aire 7 by Mannheim Steamroller.
 You'll need to figure out the duration of the notes by yourself when transcribing a tune.